profsmucker/ta-works/Documentation/README.md

 ### Existing Bugs:
 1. In the page Teaching Assistant Assignment (Step 8) -> Pressing `Go` multiple times will cause the table to display multiple duplicates and incorrect # of positions available.
 This bug also affects the `export` csv and will persist.
 Quick fix is to press `Go` once and only once.
-2. When you run the algorithm after disqualifying a student there is a resulting server 500 error

 ### Solved Bugs:
 1.
-2.
-3.

 ### System Instructions:
 0. Login to the Application - (https://team4.uwaterloo.ca/login/)